cloudlinux/cloudlinux-doc/docs/mysql_governor/README.md

 55 — MySQL v5.5
 56 — MySQL v5.6
 57 — MySQL v5.7
+80 — MySQL v8.0 [requires 1.2-37+; database packages are available in only, so, please use flag instead of ]

 If you are installing on a server running already, do instead: